An upper bound on geodesic length in 2D critical first-passage percolation: Proof of Proposition (construction of the geodesic)

-For the benefit of the reader, we recall the conventions of Definitions \ref{def:enclose} and \ref{open_closed_paths_def} and the statement of Proposition \ref{prop:geod_cons}.
-We say a circuit $\cir$ \textit{encloses} a set of vertices $\mathcal{A}$ (i.e.~either $\mathcal A\subseteq\Z^2$ or $A\subset\wh\Z^2$) if $\mathcal A\subseteq\intr(\cir)$.
-We say a circuit $\cir$ \textit{encloses} another circuit $\cir'$ if $\intr(\cir') \subseteq \intr(\cir)$.
-Definition \ref{open_closed_paths_def} states that primal path $\primalp$ is \textit{open} if all its edges are open.
-We also recall the conventions for dual neighbors: every edge $e$ has two dual neighbors--the endpoints of the dual edge $e^\star$.
-On the other hand, every vertex $v$ has four dual neighbors.
-In both cases, dual neighbors are vertices on the dual lattice. \begin{itemize} \item If $A\subset\Z^2$, then we say $\primalp$ starts (ends) at $\mathcal{A}$ if its first (last) vertex is an element of $\mathcal{A}$. \item If $\EE$ is a collection of primal edges, then we say $\primalp$ starts (ends) at $\EE$ if its first (last) vertex is an endpoint of some element of $\EE$. \item If $\wh\EE$ is a collection of dual edges, then we say $\primalp$ starts (ends) at $\wh\EE$ if its first (last) vertex is a dual neighbor of some element of $\wh\EE$. \end{itemize} A dual path $\dualp$ is \textit{closed} if all its edges are closed. \begin{itemize} \item If $\mathcal A\subset\Z^2$, then we say $\dualp$ starts (ends) at $\mathcal{A}$ if its first (last) vertex is equal to $x\pm(\f{1}{2},\frac{1}{2})$ or $x\pm(\f{1}{2},-\frac{1}{2})$ for some $x\in \mathcal A$. \item If $\EE$ is a collection of primal edges, then we say $\primalp$ starts (ends) at $\EE$ if its first (last) vertex is a dual neighbor of some element of $\EE$. \item If $\wh\EE$ is a collection of dual edges, then we say $\primalp$ starts (ends) at $\wh\EE$ if its first (last) vertex is an endpoint of some element of $\wh\EE$. \end{itemize}
+For the benefit of the reader, we recall the relevant conventions as well as the statements to be proved.
+We say a circuit $\cir$ \textit{encloses} a set of vertices $\mathcal{A}$ (i.e.~either $\mathcal A\subseteq\Z^2$ or $\mathcal A\subseteq\wh\Z^2$) if $\mathcal A\subseteq\intr(\cir)$.
+We say a circuit $\cir$ \textit{surrounds} another circuit $\cir'$ if $\intr(\cir') \subseteq \intr(\cir)$.
+Every edge $e\in E(\Z^2)$ has two \textit{dual neighbors} (the endpoints of the dual edge $e^\star$), while every vertex $v\in \Z^2$ has four dual neighbors.
+In both cases, dual neighbors are vertices on the dual lattice.
+A primal path $\primalp$ is \textit{open} if all its edges are open, and we use the following language: \begin{itemize} \item If $\mathcal{A}\subseteq\Z^2$, then we say $\primalp$ starts (ends) at $\mathcal{A}$ if its first (last) vertex is an element of $\mathcal{A}$. \item If $\EE$ is a collection of primal edges, then we say $\primalp$ starts (ends) at $\EE$ if its first (last) vertex is an endpoint of some element of $\EE$. \item If $\wh\EE$ is a collection of dual edges, then we say $\primalp$ starts (ends) at $\wh\EE$ if its first (last) vertex is a dual neighbor of some element of $\wh\EE$. \end{itemize} A dual path $\dualp$ is \textit{closed} if all its edges are closed, and we use the following language: \begin{itemize} \item If $\mathcal A\subseteq\Z^2$, then we say $\dualp$ starts (ends) at $\mathcal{A}$ if its first (last) vertex is a dual neighbor of some element of $\mathcal{A}$. \item If $\EE$ is a collection of primal edges, then we say $\dualp$ starts (ends) at $\EE$ if its first (last) vertex is a dual neighbor of some element of $\EE$. \item If $\wh\EE$ is a collection of dual edges, then we say $\dualp$ starts (ends) at $\wh\EE$ if its first (last) vertex is an endpoint of some element of $\wh\EE$. \end{itemize}